Fudan-iGEM/2023-wiki/docs/src/notebook.md

 <p><small style="color: gray">📅 Date: Jul.
 28th<br>👤 Participants: Zhikai Jiang, Yijun Wang, Zhenmao Ye, Siliang Zhan</small></p>

-We began molecular cloning experiments based on gene circuit design.
+We began molecular cloning experiments, after receiving the first shipment from [Twist](https://www.twistbioscience.com/) and the second from [IDT](https://sg.idtdna.com/).

 ## August

 <p><small style="color: gray">📅 Date: Aug.
 8th<br>👤 Participants: Zhikai Jiang, Yijun Wang</small></p>

-**Team ShanghaiTech-China iGEM 2023** provided us with plasmids containing the *SacC* and *CscB* genes, as well as a strain of cyanobacteria.
+Team [ShanghaiTech-China iGEM 2023](https://2023.igem.wiki/shanghaitech-china/) provided us with plasmids containing the *SacC* and *CscB* genes, as well as a strain of cyanobacteria.
 This greatly facilitated our molecular cloning experiments and bacterial cultures.
-What's more, XMU-China iGEM 2022 contributed to the sequence for INPNC, which was a significant help in our plasmid construction.
+What's more, [XMU-China iGEM 2022](https://2022.igem.wiki/xmu-china/) sent us the plasmids and the sequence for INPNC.
 We are very grateful for their assistance in our wet lab experiments.

 <p><small style="color: gray">📅 Date: Aug.
 12th <br>👤 Participants: Qingying Yang</small></p>

-Collaborating with Fudan University's Expedition Community, we connected with **Li students**, who belong to **a minority nationality** in China, in Hainan Province.
+Collaborating with [Fudan University's Expedition Community](https://mp.weixin.qq.com/s/HXoECW71hKry4gbRk-CvXA), we connected with **Li students**, who belong to **a minority nationality** in China, in Hainan Province.
 Recognizing **the cultural differences** between the Li and the Han people, we integrated elements of Li culture into our course content.
 Additionally, we provided iGEM souvenirs as gifts.
 Many students shared post-class reflections about their understanding of synthetic biology and their expectations for its future applications.

 <p><small style="color: gray">📅 Date: Aug.
 14th <br>👤 Participants: Zhe Dong, Zhikai Jiang, Yijun Wang, Siliang Zhan</small></p>

-We conduct molecular cloning experiments.

-<p><small style="color: gray">📅 Date: Aug.
-14th <br>👤 Participants: Zhe Dong, Zhikai Jiang, Yijun Wang, Siliang Zhan</small></p>

-"Intern Researcher" is program featured cooperation between the **Shanghai Natural History Museum **and universities, which provides high school students with the opportunity to gain insights into real research and engage in short-term independent projects under the mentorship of experienced seniors.
+"Intern Researcher" is program featured cooperation between**"Intern Researcher"** is program featured cooperation between the [Shanghai Natural History Museum](http://www.snhm.org.cn/) and universities, which provides high school students with the opportunity to gain insights into real research and engage in short-term independent projects under the mentorship of experienced seniors.
 This year, we hosted **the Lab Experience Day for the 2023 Intern Researcher** in partnership with Shanghai Natural History Museum.
 Our day began with an engaging workshop titled "Navigating Scientific Challenges", where we introduced the scientific research process, emphasizing problem-solving and research literature exploration.
 We also initiated a lively discussion on synthetic biology and our iGEM project.
-Prior to the workshop, these high school students had already undergone safety training at Fudan University labs while working on their individual research projects.
+Prior to the workshop, these high school students had already undergone safety training according to Fudan University labs safety regulation.
 Following our workshop, we ensured an additional layer of safety by providing students with a comprehensive lab safety lecture.
-With parental consent and voluntary signing of a safety guarantee letter, the students were invited into our laboratory, where they received guidance from four experienced members of the Fudan 2023 iGEM team.
+With parental consent and voluntary signing of a safety guarantee letter, the students were invited into our laboratory, where they received guidance from four experienced members of [the team](/team/).

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/notebook/zhibo-new.jpg"